Transfer Applicants

 All first-year and transfer applicants, regardless of citizenship, must demonstrate proficiency in English to be considered for admission to Northeastern.
 You can complete the requirement in the following ways:

-• You are a native English speaker.
+- If you are a native English speaker.

-• You are a non-native English speaker, and you submit official results from a valid English Language Test.
+- If you are a non-native English speaker, and you submit official results from a valid English Language Test.
 Northeastern will accept the following:

 Please note: Northeastern’s Admissions Committee reserves the right to request proof of English language proficiency from any applicant, regardless of citizenship or first language, at any time during the evaluation process.